THE LIGHT SOCIETY - 2

-"You were naked under your blue dress, near the haunted rocks," said Violet to Blue.
+"You were naked under your blue frock, near the haunted rocks," said Violet to Blue.

 The man in the red robe went out of a large wooden door in the back of the room, holding his arms.
 Once outside, he sat down on a bench in the arcade and there he heard in the silence the sound of running water, and a flute in the distance.
 Violet began to stand and walked away from the group toward the back door following Red.
 She left the house and then walked over and sat down with him on the bench.
 She turned her head to Red and said, "I'd really like to share a meal with you."